 Nano S is the really beautiful case, and I absolutely love it.
 A lot of space for cable management is always good, especially because the case has a window on the side.
 You can also make amazing water cooling system, or even put some custom pumps in it.
 In my opinion, this is case is 5/5 starts!

 This is probably the coolest design on this list.
-I really love all the curves and every little detail especially if you get the case in white color option.
-I need to mention that this is the biggest side window in mini ITX market.
+I really love all the curves and every little detail, especially if you get the case in white color option.
+I need to mention that this is the biggest side window on the mini ITX market.

 Price of NZXT Manta isn't the best and I don't recommend buying it if you have a tight budget.
 But if you have money and you want something unique and great, this is a real deal.
 Everything is on the best level and it is worth the price.

-Corsair is well-known brand in this world and their products are always on the highest quality level.
+Corsair is a well-known brand in this world and their products are always on the highest quality level.
 That is the case with 250D.
-You are getting all the good and funny stuff and there are a ton of options to do with this case.
-You can make pretty cool system.
+You are getting all the good and funny stuff and there is a ton of options to do with this case.
+You can make a pretty cool system.

-It is quite a small cube but with enough space inside.
-I love it but I would go for something more unique.
-However, if you are LAN gamer or you just love simple look like this one, 250D is a really nice option for you.
+It is quite a small cube, but with enough space inside.
+I love it, but I would go for something more unique.
+However, if you are a LAN gamer or you just love the simple look like this one, 250D is a really nice option for you.
 One of my favorite things is brushed aluminum panel.

 Elite 110 is pure gold and pretty old school case.
 It is on the market for a lot of years but it is still great.
 It is small ventilation box made for LAN players and other small case fanatics.
 It doesn't have the most space inside, but it is full of great and useful features.